Learn more about this potentially life-threatening infection that spreads through blood, sex and childbirth. Know how to prevent and treat it.

 If you've been diagnosed with HIV, it's important to find a specialist trained in diagnosing and treating HIV to help you:

-Your doctor might also order lab tests to check for other infections or complications, including:
+Your health care provider might also order lab tests to check for other infections or complications, including:

 Currently, there's no cure for HIV/AIDS.
 Once you have the infection, your body can't get rid of it.
 However, there are many medications that can control HIV and prevent complications.
 These medications are called antiretroviral therapy (ART).
 Everyone diagnosed with HIV should be started on ART, regardless of their stage of infection or complications.